upennyayang/twitter-social-web-mining/README.md

 Twitter Social Web Mining
 =========================

-An innovative six-class classification model and web application that is able to predict sentiments of tweets around you.
+An innovative six-class classification model and web application that is able to predict sentiments of real-time tweets around you based on keyword searched.
 `Spring 2013`

 ## _About_